MarcinGS/RiversFrontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

 ## Important information
-For the work properly, the backend of the application must also be launched.
+For the application to work properly, you need to run it's ***[BACKEND](https://github.com/MarcinGS/RiversBackend)***.
 If you want to use the docker application, go to the another repository.

 ## Ważne informacje
-Aby aplikacja działała prawidłowo, musi zostać uruchomiony także backend aplikacji.
+Aby aplikacja działała poprawnie, musisz uruchomić jej ***[BACKEND](https://github.com/MarcinGS/RiversBackend)***.
 Jeżeli chcesz skorzystać z aplikacji dockerowej przejdź do innego repozytorium.

 ## Project launch (EN)
 ***Before launching, you need to have Node.js and Angular CLI installed on the machine to run the project.***